 Generally, we like the BBCOR for its light swing and good-sized barrel for a single-piece alloy.
 It feels good, too.
 USSSA bat leaves a lot to be desired.
 In USA it's excellent if you need a very light swinging bat with a long length.

 There is no 2022 Atlas.
 However, we consider the Atlas as the new and "improved" Solo series from Slugger.
 The Solo also used variable wall thickness and a unique end cap to help bring down swing weight in a single-piece alloy bat.

 The 2023 Louisville Slugger Atlas is a single-piece bat that uses a variable wall thickness to produce a light swing and good-performing barrel.
 Slugger claims the new barrel is a 'first in class' software invention using some kinetic response to produce the right thickness in the barrel to maximize a light swing and optimal performance.
 This sounds interesting, but we aren't sure what it means exactly.
 In effect, the bat uses different thicknesses in the barrel to produce a bat that performs well along its length.
-Variable wall thickness isn't new to the game—The VELO and Rawlings have been doing it for years.
+Variable wall thickness isn't new to the game---The VELO and Rawlings have been doing it for years.
 But, Slugger claims they decided how to tune the walls is different.
 Fair enough.
 The 2023 Atlas Omaha is the same as the Atlas but with a new colorway commemorating the 2023 College World Series.
 We will follow the NCAA bats here if you want a closer look.